 Business owners spend almost half their time working on payroll and employee management issues instead of business growth initiatives.
 And, they still may find it difficult to keep up with HR tasks like complying with employment laws and attracting and retaining talent.
 That’s where a PEO can help.
 Companies that outsource HR to PEOs enjoy several advantages, including faster growth, increased compliance, administrative cost savings, better benefits packages, and lower turnover.
 Read here about the five signs that suggest it’s time to partner with a PEO.

-Determining Which HR Services to Outsource
+How to Determine Which HR Services to Outsource

 A key advantage to HR outsourcing is that it can be tailored to meet your company’s exact needs.
 You may choose to keep some HR functions in-house and offload those activities that are important to the company’s operations but don’t drive its strategic mission.
 These may include payroll, benefits administration, employee relations, workforce administration, and training – all of which can be outsourced to free up company leaders’ time, reduce costs, and access technology and expertise.
 Read about the six most commonly outsourced HR services and functions.